Vman45/Vivarium_CTRL/README.md

 - A live camera stream using any compatible camera.
 - Presentation via a webpage with HTTPS and secure login.
 - Control up to four devices such as heaters, pumps, fans, etc.
+- Automated device control based on time, humidity and temperature.

 Future features to include:

-- Expanded control of devices and scheduling.
 - Manage users via webpage rather than a script.
 - Loading as a daemon and logging.